rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

 Step 1: Download the Bundle

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a command console, enter your project directory, and execute the following command to download the latest stable version of this bundle:

 ```bash